benhenshaw/rhythm/doc/final.md

 ##### The Only Allocation
 There are many options once can choose when allocating memory.
 There are language-level features, such as the `malloc` family of functions, or `new` in other languages.
 There are OS API calls, such as `VirtualAlloc` on Windows, or `mmap` on UNIX and other POSIX-compliant systems.
 Allocations can also be made using stack memory, or static memory.
 There are trade-offs for each, so I first had to discover what my requirements were to make an educated decision.

 As stated earlier in this section, I calculated that a fixed upper limit of 32 megabytes would satisfy the needs of my project.
-This ruled out stack memory, as the default stack limit in clang and GCC is 8MB (which I found by calling `getrlimit`), and in MSVC it is 1MB.
+This ruled out stack memory, as the default stack limit in clang and GCC is 8MB (which I found by calling `getrlimit`)\[2], and in MSVC it is 1MB\[5].
 While the limits of stack memory can be specified at link time, this would require different actions to build the program on each platform and tool-chain.

 I wanted to avoid the overhead of calling `malloc`, as I did not need its internal management of memory.
 I also wanted to avoid platform-specific functions if possible, but since this case would likely be a single function call I was happy to make an exception.
 I initially allocated the memory using `mmap`, and only using a subset of its features so that it would be compatible on Linux and macOS.
 I then put in a compile-time condition to use `VirtualAlloc` if building on Windows.
 Since I happened to be using the MinGW tool-kit on Windows, `mmap` was also supported, so both options are available.

 After some time, I returned to this question.
 I had noticed that I had not considered another option: static memory.
 Considering that I had modest requirements, I looked into what the characteristics of static allocation are.
-On Windows, static data is limited to 2GB on both 32-bit and 64-bit versions of the OS (Lionel, 2011).
+On Windows, static data is limited to 2GB on both 32-bit and 64-bit versions of the OS\[1].
 On macOS and Linux, I could not so easily find an answer, but in my own testing the programme would crash at values higher than 2GB on macOS, but did not crash on Linux at any value.
 These limits are far beyond what I require, and the implementation is simpler that the previous; both in that it does not require even a function call, and that it is identical on all platforms.
 This is the implementation that remains in the final iteration of the project.

 A compile-time flag allows the use of the previous `mmap` implementation, as it produced better memory debugging information on my macOS machine.

 ##### Pre-faulting Pages
 On most modern operating systems, memory pages are not actually allocated when requested, but when modified; this access is called a page fault.
 If the program never touches the memory, it is not allocated.
 This can be demonstrated by watching the program in a system resource monitor (such as Task Manager, Activity Monitor or `top`) and calling an allocator without modifying the memory.
-This is counter-acted by the `mmap` argument `MAP_POPULATE`, which pre-faults every allocated page to ensure they are available and there is no overhead when accessing pages for the first time.
+This is counter-acted by the `mmap` argument `MAP_POPULATE`[6], which pre-faults every allocated page to ensure they are available and there is no overhead when accessing pages for the first time.
 This argument is unfortunately not cross-platform (it is not available on macOS), so immediately after the initial allocation is made, the game manually accesses the first byte of each page to ensure that all pages are readily available.

 ##### Thread Safety
 One aspect not implemented in the final code-base, but researched, was making the allocator thread-safe.
 Initially, my implementation used a `mutex` to guarantee that allocations could be made from any thread without interference, but after more of the project was implemented, I found that I never allocated memory from a thread other than the main one, and so this feature was removed as it added cost with no benefit.